 - Class 3 building means a residential building, other than a Class 1 or 2 building, which is a common place of long term or transient living for a number of unrelated persons (maximum 20 persons 2 stories or less).
 Example: boarding-house, hostel, backpackers’ accommodation or residential part of a hotel, motel, school or detention centre.

 - Class 4 means a dwelling in a building not purpose built for accommodation.
 Example: A flat over a shop

 New Buildings -

-Building Approval on or after 1st January 1995
+Building approval on or after 1 January 1995

-Since the 1st January 1995, smoke alarms have been required in all new homes in South Australia.
+Since 1 January 1995, smoke alarms have been required in all new homes in South Australia.
 These alarms must be hard wired to the 240 volt mains power supply unless the dwelling is not connected to such a supply.
-They should also be fitted with a battery to provide power in case of a supply failure.
-In dwellings not connected to mains power, the South Australian Metropolitan Fire Service (MFS) recommends the installation of smoke alarms powered by 10 year life, non-replaceable, non-removable, permanently connected batteries.
+They should also be fitted with a back-up battery to provide power in case of a mains power supply failure.
+In dwellings not connected to mains power, smoke alarms powered by 10 year life, non-replaceable, non-removable, permanently connected batteries may be installed.

 Existing Buildings –

-Change Of Ownership on or after 1st February 1998
+Change of ownership on or after 1 February 1998

-From the 1st February 1998, if the land on which any building covered by this legislation is built undergoes a change of ownership (whether before or after 1st January 2000), the new owner must, within 6 months of title transfer, install smoke alarms either:
+From 1 February 1998, if there is a change of ownership of the land on which any building covered by this legislation is built, the new owner must, within 6 months of title transfer, install smoke alarms either: